Skip to Content

 This rare map appeared only in the earliest editions of Johnson’s Atlas.
 The map of the African continent also includes the adjacent parts of Europe and Asia.

-The map is colour coded according to African states.
-It shows Lake Victoria (alternately called Lake Nyanza or Ukerewe Sea) and marks the route of Dr. Livingstone along the Zambezi River.
+The map is colour-coded according to African states.
+It shows Lake Victoria (alternately called Lake Nyanza or Ukerewe Sea) and marks Dr. Livingstone’s route along the Zambezi River.

-The map also offers notations regarding several other important explorations such as that of Mahomet Ali, Denham & Clapperton, Barth, Lander, and others.
+The map also offers notations regarding other important explorations, such as Mahomet Ali, Denham & Clapperton, Barth, Lander, etc.

-The surrounding watery areas show the routes taken by numerous sailing expeditions sailing around the Cape, including Cook, Carteret, Wallis, the Resolution, Byron, Vasco de Gama, Vancouver, and others.
+The surrounding watery areas show the routes of numerous sailing expeditions around the Cape, including Cook, Carteret, Wallis, the Resolution, Byron, Vasco de Gama, and Vancouver.

 Johnson's Map of Africa